vandenit/vandenit-website/content/pages/security-audit.md

           color: blue
         title: Comprehensive Security Testing
         text: >-
-          From OWASP Top 10 risks to compliance with GDPR and ISO 27001, our automated audits cover all essential security aspects.
+          From OWASP Top 10 risks to compliance with GDPR and ISO 27001, our audits cover all essential security aspects.
-        richText: ''
+        richText: ""
       - icon:
           name: FaMoneyBillAlt
           color: green
         title: Affordable Pricing
         text: >-
-          By automating our audits, we keep the cost low while maintaining the same high standards of manual audits.
+          Start with a free preview, and pay only when you need the full report.
-        richText: ''
+        richText: ""
       - icon:
           name: FaClock
           color: purple
-        title: Fast Turnaround
+        title: Quick Turnaround
         text: >-
-          No waiting for days.
-Our automated tools deliver results quickly, with a full report available within hours of placing your order.
-        richText: ''
-      - icon:
-          name: FaFileContract
-          color: red
-        title: Pay Only for Full Reports
-        text: >-
-          You receive a free summary of vulnerabilities found.
-Only pay when you want the detailed report and action plan.
+          Get the initial findings within a week, and the full report within two weeks of ordering.
-        richText: ''
+        richText: ""
     color: tint
     _template: features
   - actions:
-      - label: Get Your Automated Audit Now
+      - label: Request Your Audit Now
         type: button
         icon: false
         link: /order-audit
     _template: actions
 ---